wuyang1002431655/tango_with_django_19/manuscript/chapter6-models-templates-views.md

 Try out the admin interface and add in a new category.
 Pretty cool, hey!
-Now that we have added in slug fields we can now use them as clean urls :-).
+Now that we have added in the slug field we can now use the slugs to uniquely identify the category via the URLs :-).

 ### Category Page Workflow

-With our URLs design chosen, let's get started.
-We'll undertake the following steps.
+Now to implement the category pages so that they can be accessed via `/rango/category/<category-name-slug>/` we need to make a number of changes and undertake the following steps:

 1. Import the Page model into `rango/views.py`.
-2.

-    Create a new view in `rango/views.py` - called `category` - The `category` view will take an additional parameter, `category_name_url` which will stored the encoded category name.
+2. Create a new view in `rango/views.py` - called `category` - The `category` view will take an additional parameter, `category_name_url` which will stored the encoded category name.

-    :   -   We will need some help functions to encode and decode the `category_name_url`.
+	-   We will need helper functions to encode and decode the `category_name_url`.
 3. Create a new template, `templates/rango/category.html`.
 4. Update Rango's `urlpatterns` to map the new `category` view to a URL pattern in `rango/urls.py`.

 We'll also need to update the `index()` view and `index.html` template to provide links to the category page view.